ionux/ok_json/README.md

 ## Known Issues

 - This code is currently not thread safe.
 Do not use in a multithreaded context until the 1.0.0 release corrects this.
+- Does not have complete test coverage.
+Will be complete by the 1.0.0 release.
-- Not fully compliant with MISRA C:2012 yet.
-Will be compliant by the 1.0.0 release, however.
+- Not passing all MISRA C:2012 rule checks yet (using `cppcheck`).
+All checks will be passing by the 1.0.0 release.

 ## AI Assistance Disclosure